ampproject/amphtml/contributing/creating-a-welcoming-community.md

   - Design reviews provide an opportunity for the community to meet "face to face" (over video conference) and learn from each other.
   - Everyone is welcome to attend any design review (even if they aren't presenting a design).
   - If it makes sense, encourage contributors you are working with to bring their projects to a design review.
 (This is optional and shouldn't stand in the way of a new contributor making fast progress.)
-  - Design docs are great, but we've also had successful design reviews with detailed GitHub issues.
+  - Design docs are great, but we've also had successful design reviews with detailed GitHub issues for smaller design questions.
-  - If the contributor is in a time zone that makes it hard for them to attend the 1pm Pacific time let [mrjoro](https://amphtml.slack.com/threads/team/mrjoro) know and we can move the time around.
+  - If the contributor is in a time zone that makes it hard for them to attend the design reviews let [mrjoro](https://amphtml.slack.com/threads/team/mrjoro) know and we can move the time around.
 - Follow up when you don't hear from a contributor in a while.
-  - Sometimes new contributors express interest, propose a new feature that sounds good, or maybe starts on a PR but then we stop hearing from them.
+  - Sometimes new contributors express interest, propose a new feature, or maybe even starts on a PR but then we stop hearing from them.
 Make an effort to follow up with the contributor (in the issue/PR, over Slack DM, etc.) to see if there's anything we can do to help them make progress.